alokhm/Dynatrace-service-broker/README.md

 ```

 ## Marketplace
-List all services,plans and desription
+List all services,plans and description
 ```bash
 $ cf marketplace
 ```